 - Read ‘Picasso’s Early Work’ essay for an overview: https://www.khanacademy.org/humanities/art-1010/early-abstraction/cubism/a/picassos-early-work

 - Read ‘Picasso, Portrait of Gertrude Stein.’
-Here is where we see the beginning of Picasso’s contribution to Cubism in how he simplifies her facial features and treats her face like a flat, two-dimensional form or a mask in some areas. https://www.khanacademy.org/humanities/art-1010/early-abstraction/cubism/a/picasso-portrait-of-gertrude-stein
+Here is where we see the beginning of Picasso’s contribution to Cubism in how he simplifies his subject’s facial features and treats her face like a flat, two-dimensional form or a mask in some areas. https://www.khanacademy.org/humanities/art-1010/early-abstraction/cubism/a/picasso-portrait-of-gertrude-stein

 Picasso’s Les Demoiselles d’Avignon:

 Picasso’s painting Les Demoiselles d’Avignon is extremely significant for the development of Cubism.
 Some ideas about Cubism are developed here, including the abbreviations of form influenced by African masks and sculptures and the beginning use of multiple visual perspectives or multiple points of view of the same object brought together within one image.
-Other equally significant aspects of Cubism only come later after continued experimentation and collaboration with Braque, who was influenced by Cezanne in his depiction of objects and spatial depth.
+Other equally significant aspects of Cubism only come later after continued experimentation and collaboration with Braque.

 - Read the essay about Picasso’s Les Demoiselles d’Avignon paying special attention to the section about the perception of space.
 LINK: https://www.khanacademy.org/humanities/art-1010/early-abstraction/cubism/a/picasso-les-demoiselles-davignon